Pages in Documentation

 'Creating New Inputs (Action/Axis Mappings)' is explained at the end of the document linked below.

 Can I use this with pixel streamingYes you can but you may need to make a few small changes.
 I have used this for pixel streaming but only on another PC with keyboard and mouse input.

 - Menu Type: use Compressed for a minimal UI

 - Input Controls: depending on the device you have.

 Touch only devices (tablet or phone) most likely may not work without changes to the input logic.
 You have to translate touch to a mouse click.
 There may also be a problem with the interface layer blocking any clicks into the game layer that would be needed to move or look around.

 It's definitely solvable.
-You just need to plug the touch input controls into the standard controls in the SDotCharacter.
 There is plenty of help online about touch input if you need it.